 Advancing research, education, and access to eye care across the globe

-The Duke University Department of Ophthalmology has reached beyond borders for decades to offer urgently needed comprehensive and specialty ophthalmic care to people throughout the world.
+Led by Lloyd Williams, MD, PhD The Duke Global Ophthalmology Program offers urgently needed eye care to people throughout the world.
 Teams spend days or weeks in-country, providing screenings, medical and surgical care, and follow-up.
 Collaborations with partners during these missions often lead to global research opportunities and the ability to improve future patient care.

 At least 2.2 billion people worldwide have vision impairment or blindness.
 With access to modern eye care, vision loss could be treated or prevented in at least 1 billion of those people.
 The world faces considerable challenges in eye care, including inequalities in the coverage and quality of prevention, treatment, and rehabilitation services; a shortage of trained eye care providers; and poor integration of eye care services into health systems, according to the World Health Organization (WHO).

 To address eye care issues across the globe, our clinicians and scientists have traveled to underserved countries to help those in need primarily on an ad hoc basis, leveraging their own international connections.
 Now, Duke Ophthalmology is formalizing the Global Ophthalmology program, creating a comprehensive strategic plan, and building the infrastructure that will enable us to broaden our global efforts in the following ways:

 - Help more people around the world get the sight-saving care they need, preventing blindness and vision loss.